 In addition, she co-owns a court-reporting company and is a full-time mother and wife in Ottawa.
 Despite having plenty of competing priorities, Rebecca remained focused and graduated at the top of her class.
 She was awarded the Senate Medal for Outstanding Academic Achievement at Carleton’s 2017 Fall Convocation Ceremony.

 Prior to arriving at Sprott, Rebecca completed her undergraduate degree at the University of Alberta, receiving degrees in both Commerce and Education.
-Shortly after receiving her Chartered Professional Accountant (CPA) designation in 2007, Rebecca began working at Sprott as a contract instructor.
-Currently, she teaches taxation in the Bachelor of Commerce program.
+Shortly after receiving her Chartered Professional Accountant (CPA) designation in 2007, Rebecca began working at Sprott as a contract instructor, teaching taxation in the Bachelor of Commerce program.

 She came to the realization that if she wanted a full-time instructor position, she would need to pursue a master’s level education.
 After enrolling in a Master program at the University of Liverpool, Rebecca soon discovered that an online environment didn’t suit her learning style.

 One day, over coffee, Rebecca was speaking with Jacques Maurice, the director of the MAcc program at Sprott.
 She recalls Jacques had asked her how was liking her online studies, which she was not.

 “He mentioned I may want to consider the Carleton MAcc route instead.
 I’m so glad that I did,” she smiles.

 Once she discovered that Sprott offered a Master of Accounting program, she knew it was the right fit.
 Rebecca says Sprott’s Master of Accounting part-time stream fit her busy lifestyle perfectly.

 “I began the program with the goal of getting my degree and then moving on, but I ended up walking away with so much more than I could have expected,” says Rebecca.